catloaves/catloaves/README.md

 # Software I want to develop

-- Mereillouse (You can also call it MRSLE for short) - an operating system fully in public domain.
+- Mereillouse (You can also call it MRLSE for short) - an operating system fully in public domain.
 - AetherCC - compiler.
-- Skimi - a LAN chatting application.
-Online functionality is also planned to be added in sometime future.
+- Skimi (skimicall, skimichat, skimimail)  - a LAN chatting application.
+Online, calling and email functionality is also planned to be added in sometime future.

 and currently, that's it for now.